txzhao/Model-Control-RCV/progress_log.md

   - We made a (preliminary) plan of our project, including 5 sprints of one week each.
 The sprint project plan can be found [here](#project_plan).
   - We started trying to find the inputs and outputs.
 The following graph illustrates the variabes.
   ![MPC Inputs/Outputs](https://github.com/txzhao/Model-Control-RCV/blob/master/pic/MPCInputOutput.jpg)
+  <a name="solved_issue_2"></a>
+  - Looked into the rviz-not-popping-up issue.
+The reason for it comes as: in the launch file *rcv_sim.launch*, line 34-36 are commented out.
+So the rviz package and window will not be started.
 - **next move:**
   - Understand the input/output variables, such as what are their units.
   - Verify plan.